fountjac/preparation01/preparation02.md

 ## What I Enjoy ##

 Big nerd here.
 My favorite hobby is Dungeons and Dragons.
 I am the current Dungeon Master of my group, so I spend a lot of my free time planning our weekly sessions.
-I also play Magic the Gathering; I call my main deck "Goblins, Goblins, and more Goblins" where my strategy is to make as many goblins as possible and turn them sideways (attack with them).
+I also play Magic the Gathering; I call my main deck **"Goblins, Goblins, and more Goblins"** where my strategy is to make as many goblins as possible and *turn them sideways* (attack with them).
-I like playing Super Smash Bros; my main is Bowser.
+I like playing Super Smash Bros; my main is **Bowser.**

 I like doing art as well, mostly sketching and modeling with polymer clay.
 I've also gotten into origami a bit, mostly for use in D&D.

+I listen to a lot of music as well.
+I like many different genres, recently I've been listening to metal and my current favorite band is a Brass Metal Cover band called Brass Against.

 ## Education ##